 Verification of the signature against the signing key SHOULD be performed by direct key comparison as described in [SAML2MIOP].
-For the benefit of software which cannot implement [SAML2MIOP] and requires the signing certificate to be taken into consideration, the signing key is re-certified from time to time and re-published as a new signing certificate.
+For the benefit of software which cannot implement [SAML2MIOP] and requires the signing certificate to be taken into consideration, the signing key has been re-certified from time to time and re-published as a new signing certificate.
+The certificate which comes into use in November 2014 has an expiry date in late 2037, so it is not anticipated that this recertification will be performed again.